-Perhaps remarkably given the Japanese reputation for long working hours – the fact that the work-life balance is better in Amsterdam.
+Perhaps remarkably given the Japanese reputation for long working hours – he also mentions the fact that the work-life balance is better in Amsterdam.
 “I have worked in New York before here, but nowhere have I found a working and living environment that is so relaxed and comfortable.
 I’m still surprised every day at how rural Amsterdam is, actually.
 In a quarter of an hour, you are outside the city and in the middle of nature.”

 That advantage is also recognised by other members of the Japanese community, especially those living in the Amstelveen area.
 Alongside Düsseldorf in Germany, they form the biggest group of Japanese expats living in continental Europe, and with the present rate of growth, the already considerable range of Japanese stores, restaurants and other facilities will only become more attractive.

 The history of MUFG in Amsterdam is intertwined with the venturing into Europe by Japanese businesses.
 In the wake of the first Japanese (manufacturing) company in Europe, the Bank of Tokyo (as it was then) became the first Japanese bank to open a certified agency in Amsterdam in 1963.
 Initially, the office acted as an intermediary for the parent company in Tokyo and the head office in London.
 But with the growing Japanese share of the single European market, the Dutch office grew to its present form: a service centre for all financial matters in the European Union.
 In addition, a trust office was set up.
 Most customers are still Japanese companies and their employees, but BTMU also banks for other Asian ventures and for Dutch companies which export to Japan.